Mental Health Impacts of AI Companions: Triangulating Social Media Quasi-Experiments, User Perspectives, and Relational Theory: Overview of Study Design and Data

 \subsection{Compiling the \Tr{} Dataset}

-Replika is one of the most widely adopted \acc{}s~\cite{wikipediaReplikaWikipedia}.
-Its prominence and longevity have cultivated an active Reddit community where users openly share experiences, making it a suitable platform for examining the psychosocial effects of engagement. \autoref{tab:replika_example} presents some paraphrased Reddit posts from \textit{r/replika}.
-We investigated the effect of engaging with \acc{} Replika by collecting historical timelines of active users from Reddit.
-To identify active Replika users, we adopted a strategy inspired by prior work on self-disclosures on social media platforms~\cite{saha2019social,yuan2023mental,de2013predicting}.
-We first queried all available posts on the subreddit \textit{r/replika} between January 1, 2023, and February 1, 2025, yielding 47,923 posts authored by 10,643 unique users.
-Using the contents and titles in these posts, we obtained the top 100 $n$-grams ($n$=2,3,4) and manually examined whether the $n$-grams indicated self-disclosed engagement.
+We investigated the effects of engagement with the \acc{} Replika by collecting historical timelines of active users from Reddit.
+To identify active Replika users, we adopted a strategy inspired by prior work on self-disclosures in social media data~\cite{saha2019social,yuan2023mental,de2013predicting}.
+We first queried all available posts on the subreddit \textit{r/replika} between January 1, 2023, and February 1, 2025, yielding 47,923 posts from 10,643 unique users.
+Using post titles and content, we obtained the top 100 $n$-grams ($n$=2,3,4) and manually examined whether the $n$-grams indicated self-disclosed Replika engagement.
 We found that all $n$-grams indicative of active usage included the phrases ``my Replika'' or ``my Rep''.
 Using this criterion, we identified 3,451 authors as active Replika users.
 Then, we assigned \Tr{} dates to these users based on when they first posted or commented within Replika-related subreddits, including \textit{r/replika, r/Replikatown, r/ReplikaOfficial, r/ReplikaLovers, r/ILoveMyReplika, r/Replika\_uncensored, r/ReplikaRefuge}.
 We then collected the entire Reddit timeline data one year before and after their \Tr{} dates to build the treatment dataset.